Jennifer McCormick

-Jennifer McCormick is an educator and the former Indiana Superintendent of Public Instruction.
-She defeated the incumbent Glenda Ritz on November 8, 2016.
-She received 52.97% of the vote to Ritz's 47.03% of the vote.
-She has created an exploratory committee to run for governor of Indiana in 2024.
+Jennifer McCormick is an American politician and educator who served as the 44th and last Indiana Superintendent of Public Instruction.
+Formerly a Republican, she unseated the Democratic incumbent Glenda Ritz in the 2016 election and served one term.
+Switching to the Democratic Party in 2021, she was their nominee for governor of Indiana in 2024 losing to Republican nominee Mike Braun.

 Biography

 McCormick began her career as a special education teacher.
-She later worked as a middle school language arts teacher from 1996-2004.
+She later worked as a middle school language arts teacher from 1996 to 2004.
 Then she became principal of Yorktown Elementary School in 2004.
 In 2007, she became the assistant superintendent of Yorktown Community schools and served in that position until she was selected as superintendent in 2010.
 She serves on the boards for Ivy Tech East Central Region, the Indiana Association of School Business Officials, and Delaware County Youth Salutes.
 In 2014, she was invited to the National Connected Superintendents Summit at the White House in Washington D.C.
 In June 2021, McCormick announced that she had officially switched from the Republican Party to the Democratic Party.

 State Superintendent

 Election

-McCormick was chosen by the Indiana Republican Party as the nominee for the Superintendent of Public Instruction on June 11, 2016.
+McCormick was chosen by the Indiana Republican Party as the nominee for Superintendent of Public Instruction on June 11, 2016.
 At her convention speech, McCormick said Indiana must continue to reject national Common Core learning standards.
 She said "days of reckless testing must end" and that she knows what it takes to recruit the best teachers.
-McCormick and Ritz had one debate on October 17, 2016 in Fort Wayne, Indiana.
+McCormick and Ritz had one debate on October 17, 2016, in Fort Wayne, Indiana.
 McCormick defeated Ritz for the position of Superintendent on November 8, 2016.

-Indiana 2016 Superintendent of Public Instruction Election

 Tenure

 McCormick ran as a Republican candidate for Indiana superintendent of public instruction.
 She defeated Dawn Wooten and won the Republican nomination at the state party convention on June 11.
 McCormick defeated incumbent Glenda Ritz in the Indiana superintendent of schools election.
 The theme of her campaign was to remove politics from education and that the superintendent should again work in tandem with the Department of Education.
 It also stated including support for improving the current state assessment program and providing teachers with quality tools to enhance instruction.
 A primary responsibility for the superintendent will be to implement the Every Student Succeeds Act, a federal education law that replaces the No Child Left Behind Act signed into law by President George W. Bush in 2002.

+2024 gubernatorial race

+In May 2023, McCormick announced that she would enter the 2024 race for Indiana Governor as a Democrat.
+In the November general election she lost to Republican nominee and U.S. Senator Mike Braun.

 Personal life

-Dr. McCormick is married to Trent, a public school science teacher and longtime wrestling coach.
-They have one son, Cael, who attends The United States Military Academy.
+McCormick is married to Trent, a public school science teacher and wrestling coach.
+They have one son; he attended the United States Military Academy.